amorilia/github-collab/README.txt

 A reminder of git flow principles:

-* feature branches are started from develop, and merged into develop
+* feature branches are started from develop, and merged (``--no-ff``, i.e. non-fast-forward) into develop
-* release branches are started from develop, and merged into master;
+* release branches are started from develop, and merged (``--no-ff``, i.e. non-fast-forward) into master;
-  right after, master is tagged, and merged into develop
+  right after, master is tagged, and merged into develop (can be fast-forward)

 Walkthrough
 ===========